Updates on cases, laws, and other topics of interest to local governments

 About the Author

-Julie advises her local government clients on FOIA, Open Meetings, electronic communication, ethics, and many other issues.
-She regularly attends municipal board and council meetings and represents local governments in transactional and litigation matters, including defending land use decisions, negotiating and drafting contracts, drafting policies, codes and ordinances, and advising clients on economic development matters.
-She also represents property owners and developers in land use matters.
+Julie advises local government clients on FOIA, Open Meetings, ethics, social media, and many other issues.
+She regularly attends board and council meetings and represents local governments in transactional and litigation matters, including defending land use decisions, negotiating and drafting contracts, drafting policies, codes, and ordinances, and advising clients on economic development matters.

 Particular highlights of her recent practice include:

-• Successfully defended a municipality in an action by property owners challenging the annexation of certain property, recently affirmed by the Illinois appellate court.
+• Successfully defended a municipality in an action by property owners challenging the annexation of certain property, affirmed by the Illinois Appellate Court.

 • Negotiated a settlement of a complex breach of contract case to enforce a development agreement involving a mixed-use downtown development.